rdbahm/RoleplayingGames/DungeonPlanet/HologramCompendiumClass.md

 #### Failsafe Systems
 When "Circuit Damage" occurs while in "tangible" mode, if you choose to deactivate your projector, the tangibility circuits disappate any damage above the amount which triggered "Circuit Damage."

+#### Decoupled Kinetic Generator
+When intentionally disabling projection, you may choose to retain the ability to interact and move, rendering yourself hard to see.
+However, your projection source is still visible.